Caroline Wozniacki: 2013: Continued struggles with form

-2014: Resurgence and second Grand Slam final
+2014: Resurgence and second major final

 During the off season, Wozniacki switched her racquet make from Yonex to Babolat.
 She was scheduled to start the season in Brisbane but withdrew due to a right shoulder injury and instead began her season in Sydney where she defeated Julia Görges in three sets, then lost to Lucie Šafářová in the second round.
 At the Australian Open, she lost to Garbiñe Muguruza in the third round, in three sets.

 Wozniacki competed at the Qatar Ladies Open where she was seeded eighth and where she lost to Yanina Wickmayer.
 The following week, she reached the semifinals in Dubai, defeating Sabine Lisicki, Annika Beck and Sorana Cîrstea before falling to the eventual champion Venus Williams.

 Her next tournament was the Indian Wells Open where she was defending runner-up points.
 She reached the fourth round following wins over Bojana Jovanovski and Yaroslava Shvedova, then lost to Jelena Janković, causing her to fall to world No. 18, her lowest ranking since 2010.
 She recovered by reaching the quarterfinals of the Miami Open, recording wins over Monica Puig, Sloane Stephens and Varvara Lepchenko before losing to Li Na.
 Wozniacki made her debut at the Monterry Open, where she defeated CoCo Vandeweghe, Kristina Mladenovic and Karolína Plíšková en route to the semifinals, then lost to the eventual champion Ana Ivanovic.

-Her first tournament of the clay-court season was scheduled to be the Porsche Tennis Grand Prix, but she was forced to withdraw due to a left wrist injury.
+Her first tournament of the clay-court season was scheduled to be the Stuttgart Grand Prix, but she was forced to withdraw due to a left wrist injury.
 Instead, her first event on clay was the Madrid Open where she reached the second round, beating Ekaterina Makarova and then losing to Roberta Vinci when sustaining a knee injury.
 This same injury caused her to withdraw from the following week's Internazionali d'Italia in Rome.
 At the French Open, Wozniacki was upset by Yanina Wickmayer in the first round in three sets.

 Wozniacki enjoyed a stellar grass-court season during which she made the semifinals of the Eastbourne International with wins over Samantha Stosur, Sloane Stephens and Camila Giorgi, then lost to the eventual finalist Angelique Kerber.
 At the Wimbledon Championships, Wozniacki reached the fourth round for the fourth time in her career with straight-sets wins over Shahar Pe'er, Naomi Broady and Ana Konjuh, but ultimately lost to Barbora Záhlavová-Strýcová.